-Breeding goldfish is an exciting way to make goldfish keeping even more enjoyable.
+Breeding goldfish may seem like an exciting way to make goldfish keeping even more enjoyable.
 The journey to breeding goldfish is tricky, however, and you should ensure that you have the time and money to spend to produce healthy goldfish offspring.
-Goldfish are notorious for breeding without much help from the keeper, but you will still have to ensure that you have professional knowledge on goldfish genetics and take into consideration the various methods to ethically breed goldfish.

-Successful goldfish breeding will involve the parents’ linage and history of illness.
-It is best to choose healthy goldfish with a quality body shape and no history of previous health issues like swim bladder disorder, tumors, or poor body proportion.
+Successful goldfish breeding will involve several factors, including the parents’ lineage and history of illness.
+It is best to choose healthy goldfish with good morphology and no history of previous health issues like swim bladder disorder, tumors, or a poor body condition score.

 This is a complete guide full of tips and tricks to help you breed the healthiest and most beautiful goldfish offspring.